Shamgar Commission: The evacuation

 The commission determined that after the shots were fired, the Prime Minister and Yoram Rubin were pushed into the car, and Rubin ordered the driver to leave.
 No one was sure if Rabin had been hit, and none of the medical personnel on site were consulted.
 After approximately 30 seconds, Rabin's head fell forward.
 Rubin tried to resuscitate him, unsuccessfully.
 The driver drove to Ichilov hospital via Arlozerov Street.

 Upon reaching the hospital, the driver went to get a gurney, and he, Rubin, and a police officer laid the prime minister on it, and ran him to the trauma room.

 According to the driver's estimate, they reached the hospital within a minute and a half.
 According to hospital records, they arrived at 21:52.

 Medical treatment

-The report included the testimony of Prof. Gabi Barabash, who stated that Rabin arrived at the emergency room with no pulse or vital signs, and resuscitatation began immediately.
-Barabash testified that the wound was made by a bullet that hit the back right shoulder, near the spine.
+The report included the testimony of Prof. Gabi Barbash, who stated that Rabin arrived at the emergency room with no pulse or vital signs, and resuscitatation began immediately.
+Barbash testified that the wound was made by a bullet that hit the back right shoulder, near the spine.
 The penetration area was the region where the ribs meet the spine.
 A vertebra was hit, and the doctors noticed damage, that could not be diagnosed, to the spinal cord itself.

 The pathologist, Dr. Yehuda Hiss, determined that the cause of death was an injury to the lungs and spleen, bleeding.
 Hiss mentioned no injury to the spine.